mayurmakwana6199/AI_Quiz_Generator/README.md

 ## License

 This project is open-source for educational purposes.
-Please refer to the [LICENSE](LICENSE) file if available.